 Knowing the real position of the business

 One of the core purposes of any audit exercise is to give a clear understanding and insight into what the real position of the business is.
-While the company may make every effort towards proper maintenance of accountinmg records, a periodic audit is a great way to corroborate all the good work, or point out any anomalies that might be present.
+While the company may make every effort towards proper maintenance of accounting records, a periodic audit is a great way to corroborate all the good work or point out any anomalies that might be present.
 Course correction suggested by the auditors often helps businesses to iron out major or minor hiccups, thus ensuring accurate information is served to various internal and external stakeholders and government bodies.
 Professional external auditors come with the backing of sound industry knowledge, and help even the close-guarded family businesses to convert perceived risks into opportunity.

 Staying on track with Public Policy and Regulatory Change

 One of the often overlooked aspects of running a highly profitable business is ensuring that your business adheres to the laws of the land.
-Any new regulation or levy of a tax forces organisations to take a new look at their processes and ways of doing business.
+Any new regulation or levy of tax forces organisations to take a new look at their processes and ways of doing business.
 In such phases of uncertainty, business owners and senior management often find it challenging to keep their bookkeeping error-free so as to comply with the new regulations.
 A periodic audit allows the organisation to stay aligned with the existing regulations and adhere to the new ones.
 This ensures that the incidences of penalties arising out of non-compliance are minimised.

 Introduction of VAT in the UAE is a great example of this.
 Due to the complexity associated with administering the new tax, businesses found it best to engage with external tax consultants.